css566/css566.github.io/_posts/2016-05-05-agile_cyber.md

 ### Topic

-This Unit focuses on the cyber aspects of Agile Software Management, as the general topic of Economics in Software Engineering is broad enough for its own course.
+This Unit focuses on the cyber aspects of Agile Software Management, as the general topic of "Cyber in Software Engineering" is broad enough for its own course.
 Moving beyond Agile and into DevOps requires testers and project managers to take on constant collaboration, continuous testing and more.
 This Unit focuses on the cyber aspects of Software process in Agile Software Management.

 ### Principles